 For the Stir-Fried Lo Mein, I first made the recipe for Barbecued Pork and saved enough from dinner to for the lo mein the next night.
 The pork is incredibly easy to make and packed with flavor.
 It is first marinated in a hoisin-based sauce, then roasted until cooked through.
 The cooked pork is thinly sliced and tossed with garlic, ginger, carrots, bean sprouts, and fresh lo mein noodles.
-When making stir-fried dishes, it is important to have all the ingredients prepped before cooking since the actual time on the stove is so fast.
-The dish is lightly seasoned with rice wine, salt, and pepper.
-The meal came together quickly and tasted so much better than the lo mein take-out often weighed down in a thick, gooey sauce.

 Red-Cooked Beef was one of the many red-cooked options in The Virtues of Slow Cooking chapter.
 Cubes of stewing beef are first parboiled, then braised in a seasoned beef stock with star anise, cassia bark, tangerine peel, Sichuan peppercorns, fennel seeds, and red chiles.
 Towards the end of cooking, vegetables are added to round out the dish.
-I like the idea of adding extra stock to turn this into a noodle soup.
-This recipe was Chad’s favorite and perfect for the cooler temperatures outside.

 The Fried Sesame Pork Tenderloin is a Cantonese dish made by coating thinly sliced pieces of pork in a sesame seed batter and frying until golden and crunchy.
 Kian Lam Kho recommends serving it with the Sweet-and-Sour Dipping Sauce.
-Chad particularly enjoyed having the leftovers with salad.

 Sugar-Coated Cashew Nuts

-1/2 cup granulated sugar
+- 1/2 cup granulated sugar

-1/4 cup desiccated finely shredded coconut
+- 1/4 cup desiccated coconut

-2 cups (8 ounces) unsalted dry-roasted cashews
+- 2 cups unsalted dry-roasted cashews about 8 ounces

-2 tablespoons confectioners' sugar
+- 2 tablespoons confectioners' sugar